MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-data-replication-run.md

 ## Prerequisites

-- You've set up cloud migration.
+- You set up cloud migration.
 For more information, go to [Set up cloud migration](migration-setup.md).

 ## Preparation

 Before you run the actual data replication, we recommend you do a test, or *diagnostics*, run.
-With a diagnostics run, no data from the on-premises database is migrated to the online tenant.
+With a diagnostic run, no data from the on-premises database is migrated to the online tenant.
 But it allows you to identify issues and fix them before you run the actual replication to help decrease the risk of a failed migration.

 To do a diagnostics run, complete the following steps: